Alcohol & Drug Awareness

 Rectified Spirits 96%

 Absolute Alcohol 96-98%

 Other Drinks 12 fl oz.

 - Blood Alcohol Content (BAC) & Driving While Intoxicated (DWI)

 In Missouri, you can get a DWI if you drive with a blood alcohol concentration (BAC) of 0.08% or higher, regardless of whether your driving ability was actually impaired.
 The law in Missouri also says that if you are driving a vehicle, you have given consent to submit to a chemical test for the purpose of determining the amount of alcohol in your blood.
-If you refuse to take a test there consequenses that will follow that could result in the suspension of your license for one year (577.041 RSMo.).
+If you refuse to take a test there consequences that will follow that could result in the suspension of your license for one year (577.041 RSMo.).

 In Missouri, the maximum blood alcohol content (BAC) for drivers who are under 21 (considered minors under some drinking and driving laws) is 0.02%.
 Penalties include suspension of license 90 days (first offense); 1 year (any subsequent offense).